Gentleman (2016 film): Plot

 Aishwarya, the daughter of an affluent entrepreneur, boards a flight back to Hyderabad from the United States.
 Catherine, a VFX designer returning from a month-long workshop, boards the same flight in London.
 To help pass the time, they share their love stories.
-Catherine explains that she is in a relationship with Gautham, a graduate from IIM-A who owns an adventure club, and Aishwarya shares that her fiancé Jayaram "Jai" Mullapudi is an award-winning entrepreneur who oversees his father's company Jai Gowri Finance.
+Catherine explains that she is in a relationship with Gautham, a graduate from IIM who owns an adventure club, and Aishwarya shares that her fiancé Jayaram "Jai" Mullapudi is an award-winning entrepreneur who oversees his father's company Jai Gowri Finance.
 When Aishwarya and Catherine arrive in Hyderabad, they are met by Jai and the former's cousin Vamsi.
-Catherine gets startled to see that Jai is Gautham's lookalike.
+Catherine gets shocked to see that Jai is Gautham's lookalike.

 After hearing from Gautham's mother Yashoda about his death in an accident ten days earlier, she leaves the house grief-stricken.
 An investigative journalist named Nithya meets her and tells her that she suspects that Gautham was murdered.
 They initially suspect David, Catherine's uncle, who is admitted to a hospital after an overdose of narcotics.
 Catherine reaches the hospital only to learn that Jai has kidnapped the comatose David.
 Nithya uncovers information about a potential accounting scandal in Jai Gowri Finance and knows that the suicide of Jai's uncle Mohan and Gautham's accident took place on the same day.
 Catherine and Nithya agree on spying on Jai.
 Aishwarya recommends Catherine to Jai for a job in the latter's company, to which he reluctantly agrees.